mr-r0ot/PersianAi/README.md

   ```bash
   persianai learnweb
   ```

+- **PersianAI Website:**
+  You  can online chat with PersianAi 1.0.0 or download Persian Model Creator and see more info in [persianaichat.ir](https://persianaichat.ir)

 - **Description:**
   Launches an interactive web-based interface that allows you to create a new AI model directly in your browser.
 This mode is ideal for users who prefer a graphical user interface for setting up and monitoring the training process.